Jabulani-N/holbertonschool-monty/README.md

 **Learn how to create an opcode**

-- Opcodes seem to mean codes that work when in the main terminal you say "codeName argument" and it just goes.
+- Opcodes seem to mean codes that add bash commands.

-- - like how we do "betty file" or "valgrind ./a.out"
+- - like how we do "betty fileName" or "valgrind ./a.out"

 **Learn how to make a variable or mallocced memory accessible from any program**.